aliifarokh/Dashboard/README.md

   tailwindcss
   syncfusion
   React Router
-  with dark/light mode and you can change theme there is a lot of charts that i built them easily with using syncfusion you can use kanban , calender , an amazing text editor , ... trust me you should try this project ...
+  you can change theme color and try dark/light mode there is a lot of charts that i built them easily with using syncfusion you can use kanban , calender , an amazing text editor , ... trust me you should try this project ...